 Too good to be true, or a miracle language app?
 I’ve got a hunch, but I try out an Italian subscription to find out for sure.

-The mobile version is much more enjoyable to use than the web version.
-There are many more animations and the layout is nicer.
-It’s clearly built to be used on mobile, and I quickly decided to use it almost exclusively on my phone.
+For me, the mobile version was much more enjoyable to use than the web version.
+There are many more animations, and I think the layout is nicer.
+It seems to be built with mobile in mind, and I quickly decided to use it almost exclusively on my phone.

 The main screen in the Word Dive mobile app is of a deep-sea scene with a progress meter and the Word Dive submarine.
 There are no words on this screen, but navigation is pretty intuitive.